michael-betz/michael-betz.github.io/_posts/2019-02-03-coreboot-on-hp-elitebook-8460p.markdown

 I had to disable `libgfxinit` and rely on `vgabios` to initialize the graphics.
 Also I'm using `VGA text mode`, the graphical framebuffer didn't work.

 ## Payloads
-I've added all of them.
+I'm using the `SeaBIOS` payload.
+I've also added all secondary payloads.
 They work just fine.
+SeaBios boots into Grub2 on disk.

 # Issues and workarounds
   * Windows 10 gets stuck in a blue-screen during boot and fails with an `ACPI_ERROR`.
 I fixed the problem by deleting my windows partition :D